NatLee/EHentai-Crawler/README.md

 `python .\main.py --crawl_list`

-This may take about 25 hours to crawl the list from the main directionary.
+This may take about 25 hours to crawl the list from the EHentai index.
+I'll make it parallelly work in the future.

 ### Step: Crawl information